 In addition to the lead trainers below, we have a range of co-trainers and associates – clinicians and experts from a range of backgrounds – who train and support our programmes.

-Nick is an award winning entrepreneur, facilitator, trainer and coach, with over fifteen years’ experience of leading and supporting organisations in the areas of behaviour change, organisational development and strategy.
+Nick is an award-winning entrepreneur, facilitator, trainer and coach, with well over fifteen years’ experience of leading and supporting organisations in the areas of behaviour change, organisational development and strategy.

 He’s been a UN advisor, working on democracy in Turkey, and Nick regularly delivers facilitation and training for a range of private, public and voluntary sector organisations, specialising in coaching and leadership skills.
 He has been a health coaching trainer for the last twelve years, co-designing and delivering the vast majority of the Coaching for Health programmes Osca Agency has delivered.
 Nick co-led the strategic review into health coaching for Health Education England, liaising with the Health Foundation and Nesta.
 He’s also been a coach for over fifteen years, across the private and public sector, including Clore Social Leaders and two sitting MPs.